Tinram/MySQL-Filler/README.md

 Tested using MySQL 5.7 and 8.0

 This package is definitely a beta.
-It's fit for my purpose (I have run it on dodgy and horrible medium-size schemas (with single-bit columns) and it performs well).
+It's fit for my purpose (I have run it on horrible medium-size schemas (e.g. single-bit columns) and it performs well).
 But it may not be fit for your purpose.

 ## License